oemer95/gdp-bot/README.md

 - Showcase how AI systems can support interactive data analysis.
 - Enable users to load, visualize, and forecast GDP data for countries of interest.
 - Provide general expert-like assessments regarding GDP trends.
-- Use AI responsibly and efficiently with the OpenAI API provided by InnoWerk (Deutsche Bundesbank).
+- Use AI responsibly and efficiently with the OpenAI API.

 ---